Free Erie County Public Records Lookup (Search Anyone)

 The Freedom of Information Act (FOIA) and the Ohio Public Records Act allow anyone to request information maintained by state, county, and municipal government agencies; such information includes public records on warrants and arrests, probation sentences, and prisoner details.

-Through reading our article, citizens can discover exactly where to start searching for Erie County records and how to acquire them for free.
+Through reading this article, citizens can discover exactly where to start searching for Erie County records and how to acquire them for free.

 The Ohio Public Records Act safeguards the public’s right to request access to records (unless exempted from law).
 In addition, requesters have no obligation to inform Ohio public records custodians of the purpose of their search.